RuneRoven/go-ads/PROTOCOL.md

 | Docker, UDP port 48899 blocked | Any | Can't register | **No** |

 **Key findings from Docker bridge testing (Colima/macOS, April 2025):**
-1. Auto-derived NetID from container IP works — PLC accepts ADS commands and sends notifications over the existing TCP connection
+1. Derived NetID from container IP works — PLC accepts ADS commands and sends notifications over the existing TCP connection
-2. `WithHostIP` / `ADS_HOST_IP` has no effect on route IP — PLC uses UDP source IP regardless
+2. Caller-supplied "host IP" tags do not affect route IP — PLC uses the UDP source IP regardless
 3. Route credentials are **required** — without them, no route is created and the PLC closes the TCP connection (EOF / connection reset) on the first ADS command
-4. `ADS_LOCAL_AMS` is **optional** — auto-derived NetID from container works fine
+4. An explicit local AMS NetID is **optional** — a derived NetID from the container works
 5. UDP port 48899 must be open — route registration is UDP-based and cannot fall back to TCP
 6. TCP port 48898 is used for ADS data — must be open
 7. When the PLC has no route for a source NetID, it closes the TCP connection immediately.